Edoardoba/test/create_a_card.md

   <img src="https://github.com/Edoardoba/test/blob/main/media/nl_query.png" />
 </p>

-To save your NL query, just hit **Done** in the upper right corner or cancel if you want to discard it. </br>
+To save your NL query, just hit **Done** in the upper right corner or cancel if you want to discard it. <br/>

+If you select a NL query, you can personalize it applying the properties you want to.
+Specifically, you are allowed to customize:

+- **Query Name**: Name of the query displayed as header
+- **Variable name**: Name of the variable to save the results to.
+You can lates access this variable from other components.
+- **Connection**: -----
+- **Perform NL2SQL before each execution**: Set this to True if you want **NL2SQL** (Natural Language 2 SQL) to be called at each execution.
+- **Buckets**:  -----
+- **Bucket context**: -----

 ## Other components
 Now we are going to present all the different components that can be added to a data card in order to customize it: